c5huracan/c5huracan.github.io/_posts/2025-03-02-Deep-dive-into-video-token-compression-for-autonomous-vehicles.md

 # Deep dive into video token compression for autonomous vehicles

-I've spent the last several weeks obsessing over a fascinating challenge: squeezing more compression out of already-compressed video tokens used for training autonomous driving systems.
+__DRAFT__ I've spent the last several weeks obsessing over a fascinating challenge: squeezing more compression out of already-compressed video tokens used for training autonomous driving systems.
 Like most rabbit holes I find myself in, this one started innocently enough with a simple question - "Can we further compress these VQ-VAE tokens?" - and quickly spiraled into a full-blown exploration of compression algorithms, bit manipulation, and the fundamental limits of information theory.

 The tokens I've been working with come from Comma AI's driving system, where front-facing camera footage gets processed through a Vector Quantized Variational Autoencoder (VQ-VAE).
 This encoder transforms raw video into a compact representation - essentially a codebook of tokens that capture the essential visual information needed for their world model to make driving decisions.
 My challenge was to see if I could compress these tokens even further without losing critical information.